swiftlang/swift-format/Documentation/Configuration.md

 *   `version` _(number)_: The version of the configuration file.
 For now, this should always be `1`.

+*   `allDisabled` _(boolean)_: If this is true, all other configuration options are ignored, and formatting is disabled.

 *   `lineLength` _(number)_: The maximum allowed length of a line, in characters.